cancerregulome/Ponzi/README.md

 hypergeom.py 8000 pathwaydb.gmt
 ```

-Send a Post Request with the following in the genelists field:
+Send a Post Request with the following in the "genelists" form field:

 ```json
 {